+Payoffs.
 Speaking of prosperity, along the way, you begin to notice opportunities that appear.
-What might people pay you to do-gladly and even generously?
+What might people pay you to do--gladly and even generously?
 What could you be one of the best in town at?
 And what does great compensation look like for you?
-And other than money, how do you like to be compensated?

-Each circle is crucial, interdependent, and, by itself, not enough
+Each circle is crucial, interdependent and, by itself, not enough.

-And each one may seek your attention in different ways, and at different times.
-As you explore and attend to each circle, the compass gets dynamic.
-Your sense of fit resonates: expertise, service, and prosperity.
-Proficiencies.
-Purpose.
-Payoffs.
-As with following any compass, where you start is not where you'll land, and course corrections are continuous: your intuition gets restless; you stop and check, and maybe backtrack or sprint or stop to savor a spectacular vista.
+As we explore and attend to each one in the moves we make, the compass works, and our sense of fit begins to resonate: Satisfaction, contribution, service and prosperity.
+As with following any compass, where you start is not where you'll land, and course corrections are continuous: Your intuition gets restless; you stop and check, and maybe backtrack or sprint or stop to savor a spectacular vista.